matthewboman/WNC-Copwatch/README.md

 We're sharing a remote MongoDB instance.
 You can use your own for backend development, but if you'd like access to our database, email [avlcommunityaction@gmail.com](mailto:avlcommunityaction@gmail.com).

-For frontend development, you can get a list of REST endpoints and examples in [the documentation](https://copwatch.avlcommunityaction.com/documentation) of our site.
+For frontend development, you can get a list of REST endpoints and examples in [the documentation](https://copwatch.avlcommunityaction.com/documentation) of our site and update [where the frontend calls the API](https://github.com/crashspringfield/WNC-Copwatch/blob/master/public/src/vuex/api.js).

 ### Version 1 development (in progress or looking for help)